SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 Should you learn PHP?
 Many bootcamps do not offer PHP as a language to be learnt as it is waning in popularity as JavaScript's popularity has grown in leaps and bounds over the last decade.

 What about Ruby?
-Some bootcamps still offer Ruby and Ruby-on-Rails (the back-end framework for front-end Ruby) but many start-ups find Ruby does not scale well and are migrating out of a Ruby-based stack.
+Some bootcamps still offer Ruby and Ruby-on-Rails (the backend framework for frontend Ruby) but many start-ups find Ruby does not scale well and are migrating out of a Ruby-based stack.
 There still are a number of jobs where Ruby developers are in demand to maintain existing legacy stacks.

 A tech-stack, or stack, is a configuration of languages that a developer/organisation uses to build web or mobile apps.

 It is worth remembering that while JavaScript is incredibily popular as a language to learn today, when JavaScript was introduced as a programming language for web-browsers in the 1990s, it failed to gain popularity.
-Similarly Ruby was extremely popular in the early 2000s but has fallen out of favour as React and Vue have replaced front-end code initially written in Ruby and back-end code with other languages, frameworks or libraries.
+Similarly Ruby was extremely popular in the early 2000s but has fallen out of favour as React and Vue have replaced frontend code initially written in Ruby and backend code with other languages, frameworks or libraries.

-## Is learning to code a front-end language better
+## Is learning to code a frontend language better

-The front-end languages refer to code that writes the front-end of a web or mobile application.
+The frontend languages refer to code that writes the frontend of a web or mobile application.
 The visible part of the app to a user.

-However, the back-end of an application where the data is stored and retrieved for use on the front-end is equally important.
+However, the backend of an application where the data is stored and retrieved for use on the frontend is equally important.

-Learning to code both for the back-end and front-end is more valuable as it enhances your understanding of a code-base.
+Learning to code both for the backend and frontend is more valuable as it enhances your understanding of a code-base.

-## What back-end languages should you learn
+## What backend languages should you learn

 Once again, what you can learn in bootcamp is limited by what is taught in the curriculum.

-Java, a language that is most useful for back-end development is not taught at bootcamp.
+Java, a language that is most useful for backend development is not taught at bootcamp.

 It is no relation to JavaScript, except that when [Brenden Eich](https://en.wikipedia.org/wiki/Brendan_Eich), who designed JavaScript code as a browser-based scripting language for Netscape.
 It was called Mocha, LiveScript and then JavaScript only to tag its name to the popular language of the day, which was Java.

-C, C++, C Sharp are other back-end languages that are not taught at bootcamp.
+C, C++, C Sharp are other backend languages that are not taught at bootcamp.

 PHP and Ruby-on-Rails once again are not taught at all bootcamps.